AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 With USAA’s roadside assistance coverage, you get the following services 24/7:

-• Towing to nearest repair shop
+• Towing to the nearest repair shop

-• Winching a stuck vehicle
+• Winching of a stuck vehicle

-• Jump-starting a dead battery
+• Jump-start of a dead battery

-• Lockout
+• Lockout service

-• Changing a flat tire (must have spare)
+• Flat-tire changes (must have a spare)

 If you carry roadside coverage, you won’t pay for these services unless otherwise specified.
 Further, USAA is unique in that even if you don’t have roadside assistance, you can still receive assistance and pay negotiated rates, which are often less than what you would pay the provider directly.